Hardcover, quarter cloth and printed board

-Metrovia Buenos Aires is a book about Buenos Aires, but maybe more so the feeling evoked by a place.
-This feeling is achieved in the book by the alternation between the immediately recorded and the subjective interpretation.
-Of course, we get a sense of the city's physical character, but most of all, the atmosphere is maintained through a repeated return to the city's subway, Metrovia, with all that it offers of human diversity.
-There is an alternation between recurring themes in the book, for instance the natural history museum, which on one level represents the objectivity of science, but in the book gradually acquires an unreal meaning.
+Understood in the way that the seen is turned and edited throughout the book, so that it gradually dissolves the concrete in order to assume a more abstract form, which encapsulates the mood.
+Of course, we get a sense of the city's physical character, but most of all, the atmosphere is maintained through a repeated return to the city's subway, Metrovia, with all that it precisely offers of human diversity.
+There is a wide alternation between recurring themes, i.a. the Natural History Museum, which on a concrete level is an expression of a matter-of-fact scientificity, but which in the book gradually acquires an unreal and fluid meaning.

 The city has an immediate recognizability by its strong European touch, which calls for a recognition that nevertheless remains a stranger.
 Precisely in the imperceptible dispute between, on the one hand, what seems familiar and, on the other hand, a distant and foreign continent, the book unfolds.

 We can immediately find ourselves, but in a society exposed to a creeping but violent pressure that, like an undertone, permeates the mood.
 After all, we remain strangers to the anonymous stream of people.